Meet YOLO26: next-gen vision AI.

 conda install -c conda-forge ultralytics

-If you're working in a CUDA-enabled environment, it's a good practice to install ultralytics, pytorch, and pytorch-cuda together to resolve any conflicts:
+If you're working in a CUDA-enabled environment, it's good practice to install ultralytics, pytorch, and pytorch-cuda together so the Conda package manager can resolve any conflicts:

-conda install -c pytorch -c nvidia -c conda-forge pytorch torchvision pytorch-cuda=11.8 ultralytics
+conda install -c pytorch -c nvidia -c conda-forge pytorch torchvision pytorch-cuda=12.1 ultralytics

 With Ultralytics installed, you can now start using its robust features for object detection, instance segmentation, and more.
 For example, to predict an image, you can run: